Science Applications International (NYSE:SAIC) Releases Quarterly Earnings Results, Beats Estimates By $0.07 EPS

-Science Applications International (NYSE:SAIC – Get Rating) posted its quarterly earnings results on Thursday.
-The information technology services provider reported $1.75 earnings per share for the quarter, topping the consensus estimate of $1.68 by $0.07, Briefing.com reports.
-The firm had revenue of $1.83 billion for the quarter, compared to the consensus estimate of $1.82 billion.
+Science Applications International (NYSE:SAIC – Get Rating) announced its quarterly earnings data on Thursday.
+The information technology services provider reported $1.75 earnings per share for the quarter, beating analysts’ consensus estimates of $1.68 by $0.07, Briefing.com reports.
 Science Applications International had a net margin of 3.58% and a return on equity of 25.28%.
-The company’s revenue for the quarter was down .3% on a year-over-year basis.
-During the same period last year, the firm posted $1.97 earnings per share.
+The firm had revenue of $1.83 billion for the quarter, compared to analyst estimates of $1.82 billion.
+During the same period in the previous year, the company earned $1.97 earnings per share.
+The business’s quarterly revenue was down .3% compared to the same quarter last year.
 Science Applications International updated its FY23 guidance to $7.00-7.20 EPS and its FY 2023 guidance to $7.00-$7.20 EPS.

 Science Applications International Trading Down 2.3 %

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 28th.
-Shareholders of record on Friday, October 14th will be issued a dividend of $0.37 per share.
-This represents a $1.48 annualized dividend and a yield of 1.61%.
-The ex-dividend date is Thursday, October 13th.
-Science Applications International’s dividend payout ratio (DPR) is presently 31.62%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 28th.
+Stockholders of record on Friday, October 14th will be given a dividend of $0.37 per share.
+The ex-dividend date of this dividend is Thursday, October 13th.
+This represents a $1.48 annualized dividend and a dividend yield of 1.61%.
+Science Applications International’s payout ratio is currently 31.62%.

 Insiders Place Their Bets